 - Personal loan amounts of $1,000 to $40,000

-- LendingClub personal loan terms of three and five years
+- LendingClub personal loan terms of 36 or 60years

 If you need personal loans for bad credit, it might be because you mishandled debt repayment in the past.
 So while it’s easier to get a loan with a cosigner, that doesn’t automatically mean it’s a good idea.

 Make sure you limit your personal loan amount to what you need and can afford to borrow.
-Lastly, have a plan to responsibly repay the personal loan you’ve taken out with your cosigner or co-applicant to avoid any mishaps.
+Lastly, discuss a plan to responsibly repay the personal loan with your cosigner or co-applicant to avoid any mishaps.